Luftare/shadow/README.md

 - server generates shuffled index to spawn point index for each player
 - server broadcasts setup new game event to all clients to start a new round
 - optimization: gather closeby obstacles in the beginning of a tick
+- list spawnpoints with positions
+- player will spawn at given spawn point received from server as an index